cogsec-collaborative/stix-enhancement-proposals/seps/draft/extensions/x-oasis-cti-tc-http-response-ext/x-oasis-cti-tc-http-response-ext.md

 ## SEP Identifier
 `x-oasis-cti-tc-http-response-ext`

-## SEP Extension Context
-* Extends the Network Traffic SCO.
-Mainly intended to be used in conjunction with the `x-oasis-cti-tc-webpage` SCO.

 ## SEP Description
 Allows for characterizing HTTP responses to capture things like HTTP redirects and to link HTTP requests with the webpage content that gets